History of Tea in China & How It Spread Across The World

 In the year 804, the Japanese monks named Saicho was the first to bring tea bring tea to Japan.
 Together with another monk named Kukai, they also brought back knowledge about tea ceremonies, rituals and processing methods.
 Emperor Saga, who ruled Japan from 809 to 823, is known to be the first to be served tea.

-On the contrary, in 1618 Chinese ambassadors present the Russian Czar Alexis with many treasure boxes of tea, which are refused as useless.
+While powdered tea allowed for a break through in Japan, it wasn't a big success in Russia.
+In 1618 Chinese ambassadors present the Russian Czar Alexis with many treasure boxes of tea, which are refused as useless.

 Portuguese Monopoly on Tea Trade

 The discovery of black tea soon further spurred the growing demand farther abroad.
 It was the Portuguese who introduced tea Europe in the 16th century and controlled most European trade with India and the Far East (an area known then as the Indies).
 In 1595-1596 Jan Huyghen van Linschoten, 1563-1611, a Dutch navigator who had sailed to India with the Portuguese, published an account of his travels, which is notable because it contains the first notice of tea [as chaa] in the Dutch language.
 It was also around this time when Europeans hear about tea again when Portuguese priests spreading Roman Catholicism through China taste tea and write about its medicinal and taste benefits.